Wat Umong

-Wat Umong (complete name: Wat Umong Suan Puthatham) is a 700-year-old Buddhist temple in Chiang Mai, Thailand.
+Wat Umong, or Wat Umong Suan Puthatham (ᩅᩢ᩠ᨯᩏᩰᨾᨦ᩠ᨣ᩺; วัดอุโมงค์) is a 700-year-old Buddhist temple in Chiang Mai, Thailand.

 Location

 Wat Umong is located against the mountains of Doi Suthep and is about 1 km south of the main campus of Chiang Mai University.
 The wat occupies a tranquil setting and a small open zoo is stationed behind it.

 History

 Replica of Ashok pillar, said to date 13th century.
 It shows the establishment of buddhism by Lanna Dynasty's King Mangrai in northern Thailand.
 According to historian Nayanjot Lahiri, it actually dates to a few decades ago.

 Wat Umong was founded by Mangrai, gave it the name “Wat Welukadtharam” (วัดเวฬุกัฏฐาราม; lit.
 'Temple of the Eleven Bamboo Clumps') because it was located in a bamboo forest at the foot of Doi Suthep.
 Mangrai established this monastery specifically as a residence for a group of monks invited from Sri Lanka.

 Later, during the reign of Kue Na (1355–1385), he invited Maha Thera Chan, a highly revered monk, to reside at this temple.
 The king also restored the monastery by repairing the stupa and constructing walking tunnels in all four directions.
 He then bestowed a new name, “Wat Umong Thera Chan,” after the Wat Umong Maha Thera Chan, where the monk had previously lived.

 During the period when Chiang Mai was under Burmese rule, Wat Umong became abandoned and had no resident monks.
 In 1949, Chao Chuen Siroros established a meditation center there, inspired by Buddhadasa Bhikkhu’s Suan Mokkh, and gave the monastery a new name, “Wat Umong (Suan Phutthatham)”, which it continues to use today.

 In 2024, the Fine Arts Department restored several 400–500-year-old giant statues within the temple by coating them with new plaster and reshaping them.
 This led to widespread criticism that the restoration had caused the loss of their historical authenticity and obliterated the craftsmanship of ancient artisans.